zemirco/nodejs-pdf-docs/markdown/dns.markdown

 Use `require('dns')` to access this module.
 All methods in the dns module use C-Ares except for `dns.lookup` which uses `getaddrinfo(3)` in a thread pool.
-C-Ares is much faster than `getaddrinfo` but the system resolver is more constant with how other programs operate.
+C-Ares is much faster than `getaddrinfo` but the system resolver is more consistent with how other programs operate.
 When a user does `net.connect(80, 'google.com')` or `http.get({ host: 'google.com' })` the `dns.lookup` method is used.
 Users who need to do a large number of lookups quickly should use the methods that go through C-Ares.